Aifert/CITS3200-Project/API/SOC_API.md

 > All API calls use JSON and HTTP unless otherwise specified

+>DISCLAIMER: This API is flexible and subject to change

 ## SoC Initialisation

 ### HTTP from SoC → WebServer Analytics